PaulTran47/paultran47.github.io/js/README.md

 ## Overview

-The following JS files are asynchronously loaded but wait until the HTML is full parsed before executing via `defer`:
+The following JS files are minified and asynchronously loaded, but wait until the HTML is fully parsed before executing via `defer`:

 1. lazyload-css.js: Functionality to lazy-load non-critical inline CSS and works with any strict Content Security Policy that disallows `unsafe-inline`.